-We caught up with Bee in an exclusive interview to learn more about the journey behind her successful Rasa Malaysia recipe blog and to see what’s in store for 2019.
+We caught up with Bee in an exclusive interview to learn more about the journey behind her successful Rasa Malaysia recipe blog and to see what’s in store for this year.

 Can you tell us a bit about yourself/your story, how you developed an interest in cooking, and why you decided to launch a recipe-focused blog?

 I am a Malaysian but a permanent resident in the US.
 I came to the USA for graduate school and have never left.

 Growing up in Malaysia, I was exposed to amazing Chinese, Indian, Malay, and Southeast Asian cuisines.
 I’ve had a very sophisticated palate since I was young, having been exposed by my family to all kinds of spices and varied spectrum of Asian flavors.
 Also, I grew up in a huge family with amazing home cooks where food was the biggest celebration.
 Watching my grandmother, mother and aunts cooking in the kitchen helped develop my keen interest in cooking.

 I started a personal blog in 2006 to chronicle my business travels and my family’s (Malaysian) recipes.
 The personal blog eventually evolved into a recipe blog and Rasa Malaysia was born.